Max-Mobility/RnD/_mobility-unlimited/product-overview.md

 > steers with the joystick as usual, but the obstacle detection and
 > environmental awareness of the device aid in obstacle avoidance.
 > Use techniques such as a vector field histogram and shared control

+The semi-autonomous joystick input mode provides a superior level of control and independence over a standard joystick and is designed to help the user better navigate the world around them.
+Associated with navigation is the cognitive load of keeping track of the changing environment around you, which can be especially difficult and near-impossible because the chair itself obstructs your view and hearing of the world.
+The smart joystick takes care of these issues by allowing the user to give the general intention - that is the direction they want to go or the person they want to follow - and the chair can (optionally) manage the speed and steering adjustments to keep them on that course.
+Such a feature is useful for easily navigating up/down a ramp, through a doorway or hallway, or along a sidewal.
+In such scenarios, the smart joystick can automatically adjust for environmental conditions such as cross-slope or obstacles.

 ### Head-Tilt Control